PeterBachman100/clear/README.md

 ---
 ## Features
 ### Pages
-Each page contains a customizable layout of user-created cards that display hourly weather forecast information about 1 specified location.
+Each page contains a customizable layout of user-created cards that display hourly weather forecast information.

 ### Graphs
 - **Add, delete, move, resize, and customize graphs**